 All pupils whether they have special educational needs and/or disabilities or not, must have an equal opportunity to participate in the full curriculum of the school (including the National Curriculum) and all activities.
 Pupils with special educational needs and/or disabilities will be encouraged to become independent and take responsibility within the school.
-Children who are gifted (2 levels of more above age related expectations) will also have their needs considered.
+Children who are working at greater depth will also have their needs considered.

-In writing this policy Ely St John's Community Primary School has given full consideration to the recommendations as outlined in the Special educational needs and disability code of practice: 0 to 25 years, June 2014, the Equality Act (2010), the SEN Green Paper (2011) the Cambridgeshire SEND Strategy 2012-2016 and the 2008 SENCo regulations.
+In writing this policy Ely St John's Community Primary School has given full consideration to the recommendations as outlined in the Special educational needs and disability code of practice: 0 to 25 years, June 2014, the Equality Act (2010), the SEN Green Paper (2011) the Cambridgeshire SEND Strategy

+2012-2016 and the 2008 SENCo regulations.
 We support the LA policy on inclusion and our Teaching and Learning policy is fully inclusive.
 (See Appendix 1 Inclusion Statement.)